Anne Norman : Associate Artist

 Anne Norman is a composer, performer and improviser working in a diverse range of music creation.
 Described as 'one of Australia's most adventurous artists' (Therese Virtue, Music Sans Frontiers) she has produced many performances of cross-cultural and cross-artform works with visual and movement artists, musicians and tea masters.

-Norman's music explores the interplay of silence and sound, timbral nuance and gesture, informed by the Australian landscapes and night sky and the study of Japanese aesthetics.
-She has directed numerous projects featuring her compositions and collaborative improvisations, performing shakuhachi (bamboo flute) with musicians ranging from opera singers to beatboxers, violinists to bass koto.
-Her commissioned works include choral music and Sylvia's Challice for Federation Bells.
+Norman's music explores the interplay of silence and sound, timbral nuance and gesture, and informed by Australian landscapes and skies.
+She has directed numerous projects featuring her compositions and collaborative improvisations, performing shakuhachi (bamboo flute) with musicians ranging from opera singers to beatboxers, violinists to bass koto and digeridoo.
+Her commissioned works include choral music, music for Federation Bells, recorder and harpsichord and much more.
+Anne is currently composing for symphony orchestra.

-A recipient of numerous arts grants for creative development, composition, recording, and touring from the Australia Council, Arts Victoria, Sidney Myer Fund, Japan Foundation and DFAT, she has also received several composer commissions from the Australia Asia Foundation.
-These include electro-acoustic works, music for Power Pole Bells, and recently, Oodnadatta Who, a shakuhachi work incorporating vocal techniques in polyphonic and hocketing interplay.
+A recipient of numerous arts grants for creative development, composition, recording, and touring from the Australia Council, Arts Victoria, Sidney Myer Fund, Japan Foundation and DFAT, she has also received composer commissions from the Australia Asia Foundation and private patrons.
+These include electro-acoustic works, music for Power Pole Bells, and Oodnadatta Who, a vox/shakuhachi work incorporating vocal techniques in polyphonic and hocketing interplay.
 Hearing her perform this in Portugal in 2019, flautist Katharine Rawdon requested it be reworked for Boehm flute.
 Both scores are now available.

 'Soft multi-phonic elements of [Norman's] shakuhachi and voice come and go within rhythms of recurring patterns, creating a surreal impression.'
 (Le Tuan Hung, Sonic Gallery, 2016).